-If you were injured at a ski area or ski mountain in New Hampshire, you should immediately consult with an experienced New Hampshire attorney.
+If you were injured at a ski area or ski mountain in New Hampshire, you should immediately consult with an experienced New Hampshire ski accident attorney.
 Ski accident law is a niche practice area and your attorney should be intimately familiar with the unique challenges in these types of cases.
 Make sure your attorney is experienced in New Hampshire ski law; surrounding states like Massachusetts have important differences in their skiing-related statutes and case law.
 There are important notice requirements (see below) to preserve your claim.

 Skiing is a major part of New Hampshire’s tourism economy.
 As such, the ski industry has a strong influence on state law.
 This influence resulted in the passage of RSA 225-A:24, which is New Hampshire’s ski immunity statute.

 Skiing injuries and the Ski Statute: N.H.
 RSA 225-A

 The Ski Statute completely immunizes a ski area from liability if a skier’s injury results from the so-called “inherent risks of skiing.”
 “Inherent risk” is defined quite broadly by the ski statute.
 The term includes: “variations in terrain, surface or subsurface snow or ice conditions; bare spots; rocks, trees, stumps and other forms of forest growth or debris; terrain, lift towers, and components thereof (all of the foregoing whether above or below snow surface); pole lines and plainly marked or visible snow making equipment; collisions with other skiers or other persons.”
 Importantly, the immunity statute can protect a ski area from its own negligence.